 Every day, President Obama received ten thousand letters from constituents.
 Every night, he read ten of them before going to bed.
 This is the story of the profound ways in which they shaped his presidency.

-Every evening for 8 years, at his request, President Obama received a binder containing ten handpicked letters from ordinary American citizens -- the unfiltered voice of a nation -- from his Office of Presidential Correspondence.
-He was the first to President to save constituent mail, and this is the story of how those letters affected not only the President and his policies, but also the deeply committed people who were tasked with opening the millions of pleas, rants, thank yous, and apologies that landed in the White House mailroom.
+Every evening for eight years, at his request, President Obama was given ten handpicked letters written by ordinary American citizens—the unfiltered voice of a nation—from his Office of Presidential Correspondence.
+He was the first president to interact daily with constituent mail and to archive it in its entirety.
+The letters affected not only the president and his policies but also the deeply committed people who were tasked with opening and reading the millions of pleas, rants, thank-yous, and apologies that landed in the White House mailroom.

 They wrote to Obama out of gratitude and desperation, in their darkest times of need, in search of connection.
-They wrote with anger and respect.
-And together, this chorus of voices achieves a kind of beautiful harmony: here is a diary of a nation.
-To Obama is an intimate look at one man's relationship to the American people, and the the intersection of politics and empathy in the White House.
+They wrote with anger, fear, and respect.
+And together, this chorus of voices achieves a kind of beautiful harmony.
+To Obama is an intimate look at one man’s relationship to the American people, and a time when empathy intersected with politics in the White House.